News & Trending Money News

 Andrey Popov/Adobe Couple Doing Taxes together

-Now is the time to put an estate plan in place.
-This will include your will, beneficiary designations, power of attorney, and any other information your family needs to know if you die or become unable to make decisions for yourself.
+Now is the time to establish an estate plan.
+This plan should include your will, beneficiary designations, power of attorney, and any other information your family needs to know if you die or become unable to make decisions for yourself.

 If you already have an estate plan, you probably need to update it now that you no longer have minor children living at home.
 It’s also a good idea to share your estate plan with your adult children to prevent any feelings of surprise or resentment after you die.